Yes. Frequently Asked Questions (FAQs) for the Fast Food Industry will be coming soon.

 Q: How does the minimum wage increase affect non-service (non-tipped) employees, like cooks?

-Q: Does that mean that I will not have to increase the amount I pay to tipped employees?
+Q: Does that mean I have to increase the amount I pay to tipped employees?

-A: No. You will have still to increase the amount you pay to tipped workers whenever they work long hours (overtime pay, after 40 hours per week and "spread-of-hours" pay, after 10 hours per day) and when they are entitled to call-in pay and uniform maintenance pay.
-In addition, whenever tipped employees receive less than $8.00 per hour in wages and tips, you will have to make up the difference by increasing the amount you pay to bring the total of wages plus tips up to the minimum $8.00 per hour required for all workers.
+A: Yes.
+You have to increase the amount you pay to tipped workers to $7.50 per hour and, whenever they work long hours (overtime pay, after 40 hours per week and "spread-of-hours" pay, after 10 hours per day) and when they are entitled to call-in pay and uniform maintenance pay.
+In addition, whenever tipped employees receive less than $9.00 per hour in wages and tips, you will have to make up the difference by increasing the amount you pay to bring the total of wages plus tips up to the minimum $9.00 per hour required for all workers.
 See further below for more FAQs related to these topics.

 Q: Will I still be able to take tip credits for all tipped employees?